 1. About CAF

-For more information on the purpose and general activities of CAF, please click here. https://www.cleaningaccountability.org.au/about-us/
+For more information on the purpose and general activities of CAF, please click here: https://www.cleaningaccountability.org.au/about-us/.

 CAF operates a certification scheme, the CAF Standard, which involves the certification of buildings that procure cleaning and property services to ensure compliance with best practices as set out in the CAF Standard and with all applicable laws.
-For more information on the CAF Standard and the certification process, please click here. https://www.cleaningaccountability.org.au/certification/
+For more information on the CAF Standard and the certification process, please click here: https://www.cleaningaccountability.org.au/certification/.

 2. Your rights in relation to privacy

 CAF understands the importance of protecting the privacy of an individual’s personal information.
-This policy sets out how CAF aims to protect the privacy of your personal information, your rights in relation to your personal information managed by CAF and the way CAF collects, uses and discloses your personal information.
+This policy sets out how CAF aims to protect the privacy of your (you, your) personal information, your rights in relation to your personal information managed by CAF and the way CAF collects, uses and discloses your personal information.